hkust-vgd/architectural_style_transfer/README.md

 Source code will be released soon.

 ## Dataset
-The Architectural Style Transfer dataset is released for non-commercial use only.
+The Time-lapse Architectural Style Transfer dataset is released for non-commercial use only.

 - **Training set:**
 Training set will be released soon.